jamiedidthis/quartz/content/books/atlas of the heart.md

 **Places we go when we feel wronged**—anger, contempt, disgust, dehumanization, hate, self-righteousness

 **Places we go to self-assess**—pride, hubris, humility

 ---

-### Places we go when things are uncertain or too much
-Stress, overwhelm, anxiety, worry, avoidance, excitement, dread, fear, vulnerability

-### Places we go when we compare
-Comparison, admiration, reverence, envy, jealousy, resentment, schadenfreude, freudenfreude

-### Places we go when things don’t go as planned
-Boredom, disappointment, expectations, regret, discouragement, resignation, frustration

-### Places we go when it’s beyond us
-Awe, wonder, confusion, curiosity, interest, surprise

-### Places we go when things aren’t what they seem
-Amusement, bittersweetness, nostalgia, cognitive dissonance, paradox, irony, sarcasm

-### Places we go when we’re hurting
-Anguish, hopelessness, despair, sadness, grief

-### Places we go with others
-Compassion, pity, empathy, sympathy, boundaries, comparative suffering

-### Places we go when we fall short
-Shame, self-compassion, perfectionism, guilt, humiliation, embarrassment

-### Places we go when we search for connection
-Belonging, fitting in, connection, disconnection, insecurity, invisibility, loneliness

-### Places we go when the heart is open
-Love, lovelessness, heartbreak, [[the trust checklist|trust]], [[the trust checklist#Self-trust|self-trust]], betrayal, defensiveness, flooding, hurt

-### Places we go when life is good
-Joy, happiness, calm, contentment, gratitude, foreboding joy, relief, tranquility

-### Places we go when we feel wronged
-Anger, contempt, disgust, dehumanization, hate, self-righteousness

-### Places we go to self-assess
-Pride, hubris, humility

----